learning-dev/udacity-MLND/capstone/capstone_report.md

 ### Model Evaluation and Validation

-The final is model is aligned the with solution expected i.e. there is an improvement in the accuracy in Optical Character Recognition.
+The final model is aligned the with solution expected i.e. there is an improvement in the accuracy of Optical Character Recognition.
 The bidirectional RNN that takes in reverse output an input which is time specific.
-It drastically increase the accuracy.
+It drastically increases the accuracy.
-The data set used here is MIT OCR dataset and model is evaluated by using split and shuffle technique of the dataset.
+The dataset used here is MIT OCR dataset and model is evaluated by using split and shuffle technique of the dataset.
 Sixty-six percent of the data is used for training and rest is used for testing.
-The model is robust enought to take any dataset with only condition of being similar dimension to that MIT OCR dataset
+The model is robust enough to take any dataset with the only condition of being the similar dimension to that MIT OCR dataset

 ### Justification

 The two models were built i.e One using Conventional RNNs and other one using Bidirectional RNNs.
 Both models use the same dataset i.e. MIT OCR dataset with a slight modification.
 We made an assumption that Bidirectional RNNs would increase the accuracy by decreasing the test accuracy.
-It is observed that there is significant increase in the accuracy i.e. 81% after using bidirectional RNNs
+It is observed that there is a significant increase in the accuracy i.e. 81% after using bidirectional RNNs

 Test error of the Conventional RNNs -: 7.828107%
 Test error of Bidirectional RNNs -: 2.343834%